kwarrell/GeologicAnalogModel_Calc/README.md

 # GeologicAnalogModel_Heave

-These programs perform map-view calculations of fault heave on your geologic analog models.
+These programs perform map-view calculations of fault heave on geologic analog models.
+This works with physical experimental models comprised of sand, wet clay, and many other media that model plate tectonic processes (primarily rifting/extension).

 ### What does it do?
- 1. <b>faultArea.m</b>: Calculates the total fault heave on your model (in square centimeters) and the average heave across your model (in centimeters)
+ 1. <b>faultArea.m</b>: Calculates the total exposed fault heave on your model (in square centimeters) and the average heave across your model (in centimeters)
  2. <b>heaveProfile.m</b>: Produce a plot that shows the averaged fault intensity (as a percent) along a cross section of your model

 ### What do you need?